-Miniaturised systems for
+Miniaturised systems for quantum technology

 Aquark Technologies is a spin-out of the University Southampton that provides portability and miniaturisation solutions for quantum technology applications.
 We benefit from more than a decade of research dedicated to building the world's smallest cold atom system, and following recent pre-seed investment, we have established our state of the art facility in Southampton, UK, dedicated to delivering our mission.